-$\rightarrow$ Tell your doctor if you have any medical problems or illnesses.
+→ Tell your doctor if you have any medical problems or illnesses.

-Do not use Dianette Tell your doctor if any of the following conditions applies to you before starting to use Dianette.
-Your doctor may then advise you to use a different treatment:
+Do not take Dianette if any of the following apply to you.
+Taking Dianette would put your health at risk.

-- > If you are using another hormonal contraceptive - > If you are pregnant or might be pregnant - If you are breast-feeding - If you have or have ever had breast cancer - If you have (or have ever had) a blood clot in your leg (thrombosis), lung (pulmonary embolism) or other part of your body. - If you have (or have ever had) a disease that may be an indicator of a heart attack in the future (e.g. angina pectoris which causes severe pain in the chest) or 'ministroke' (transient ischaemic attack) - > If you have (or have ever had) a heart attack or stroke. - If you have a condition that may increase the risk of a blood clot in your arteries.
-This applies to the following conditions: - diabetes affecting your blood vessels - very high blood pressure - a very high level of fat in your blood (cholesterol or triglycerides) - > If you have problems with blood clotting (e.g. protein C deficiency) - > If you have (or have ever had) a migraine, with visual disturbances

-- If you have ever had a severe liver disease, and you have been told by your doctor that your liver test results are not yet back to normal - If you have ever had liver tumours - > If you are allergic (hypersensitive) to any of the ingredients in Dianette.
+- ➤ If you are pregnant or might be pregnant - ➤ If you are breast-feeding - > If you have or have ever had breast cancer - ➤ If you have ever had a problem with your blood circulation.
+This includes a blood clot in the legs (deep vein thrombosis) or the lungs (pulmonary embolism) or any other part of the body - ➤ If you or your close family have ever had a heart attack or stroke. - ➤ If you have any condition which makes you more at risk of a blood clot (thrombosis see section 2.1, Dianette and blood clots) - ➤ If you have any symptoms of a blood clot, such as chest pain (angina pectoris) or 'mini-stroke' (transient ischaemic attack) - ➤ If you have very high or uncontrolled blood pressure - ➤ If you have ever suffered from migraine, with visual disturbances - ➤ If you have ever had a severe liver disease, and you have been told by your doctor that your liver test results are not yet back to normal - > If you have ever had liver tumours - > If you have severe diabetes affecting your blood vessels - ➤ If you are allergic (hypersensitive) to any of the ingredients in Dianette. - → If you suffer from any of these, or get them for the first time while taking Dianette, contact your doctor as soon as possible.

-Do not use Dianette if you have hepatitis C and are taking the medicinal products containing ombitasvir / paritaprevir / ritonavir and dasabuvir (see also in section 'Taking other medicines').

-$\rightarrow$ If you suffer from any of these, or get them for the first time while taking Dianette, contact your doctor as soon as possible.
 Do not take Dianette.
 If needed, use another form of contraception.